ColDog/kubefuncs/charts/function/README.md

-# function
+# Function

 Base template for a kubefuncs application.
-Read the getting started [guide](../README.md) for an example.
+Read the getting started [guide](example/README.md) for an example.

 ## Prerequisites